moooofly/harbor-go-client/README.md

 This project offer a command-line interface to the Harbor API, you can use it to manager your users, projects, repositories, etc.

+## NOTE

+- Currently, the implementation of `harbor-go-client` is based on harbor v1.5.0-d59c257e and swagger api version 1.4.0.
+If you want to use this CLI tool with Harbro v1.6.0+, you may encounter incompatible issues.
+See "[The issue with API version](https://github.com/moooofly/harbor-go-client/issues/27)" for more details.
+- Another project named [`harborctl`](https://github.com/moooofly/harborctl) is under developement now, which is based on harbor v1.6.0-66709daa and swagger api version 1.6.0.

 ## Features

 Current Harbor API support status: